deckhouse/virtualization/docs/USER_GUIDE.md

 When creating an image, follow these recommendations:

 - Disconnect all images if they were connected to the virtual machine.
-- Do not use a static IP address in VirtualMachineIPAddress.
-If a static address was used, convert it to an automatic one.
+- Do not use a static IP address for VirtualMachineIPAddress.
+If a static address has been used, change it to automatic.
-- Create a snapshot with an explicit indication not to save the IP address: `keepIPAddress: Never`
+- Create a snapshot with an explicit indication not to save the IP address: `keepIPAddress: Never`.

 #### Creating snapshots